Ulrich modules over cyclic quotient surface singularities

-Since $R$ is an isolated singularity, the AR sequence ending in $M$ exists for each non-free indecomposable MCM $R$-module $M$, and it is unique up to isomorphism \cite{Aus2}.
-We can construct the AR sequence by using the Koszul complex over $S$ and a natural representation of $G$ (see \cite[Chapter~10]{Yo}).
-In our situation, the following is the AR sequence ending in $M_t\;(t\neq 0)$,
+Since $R$ is an isolated singularity, the AR sequence ending in $M$ exists for any non-free indecomposable MCM $R$-module $M$, and is unique up to isomorphism \cite{Aus2}.
+We can construct the AR sequence by using the Koszul complex over $S$ and a natural representation of $G$ (see, e.g., \cite[Chapter~10]{Yo}).
+In our situation, the following is the AR sequence ending in $M_t\;(t\neq 0)$: